dagbjorn/microcoffeeoncloud/README.md

 Then, when the config server is up and running (takes about 40 secs), move on to the `discovery` folder and start the discovery server.

-Finally, when the discovery server is up and running (takes about 60 secs), move on to the `gateway` folder and start the remaining microservices (takes about 5 minutes).
+Finally, when the discovery server is up and running (takes another 60 secs), move on to the `gateway` folder and start the remaining microservices (may take as long as 5 minutes or even more).

 For testing individual projects outside Docker, run: